CampbellDavid/sei-project-04/readme.md

 <img src="screenshots/sport_display.png" width=400>

 If the user created the sport in question, then 'Edit Sport' and 'Delete Sport; buttons will appear, enabling the user to respectively amend any details of the sport or delete it entirely.
+If the user selects the edit function, then the form displayed above will be automatically popualted with the pre-existing data.

 #

 ## Posting/editing/deleting an event

-Again, users must be logged in to perform CUD actions on the event section of the database.
+Again, users must be logged in to perform CUD actions on the event section of the database (read actions do not require a user to be loggen in here).
 This can be achieved by loggin in, navigating to the 'EVENTS' section of the site and selecting 'Create Event'.

 <img src="screenshots/event_index.png" width=400>